-Registration for Fall 2013 courses will begin April 2nd.
+Registration for the fall semester typically begins the last week of March.
+The spring and summer registrations occur the 1st week of November.
 It is advised that students work with their advisor to ensure that they are completing the necessary courses to meet the graduation requirements.
-Current Students may complete their registration in WebAdvisor.
-If registration is completed through the WebAdvisor account, it is recommended that students review their address, phone number and program of study.
+Current Students may complete their registration in WebAdvisor. or in the Student Portal.
+If registration is completed through the WebAdvisor or the Student Portal account, it is recommended that students review their address, phone number and program of study.

 All degree-seeking students should meet with an advisor to select the appropriate classes for degree completion.
 Any additions or changes to this class schedule may be found at the College’s website: www.sheridan.edu.
 Select Schedules at the top of the page.